metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

     Revoke(RevokeArgs),
     // Transfer an asset
     Transfer(TransferArgs),
+    // Unlocks a token
+    Unlock(LockArgs),
     // Updates the metadata of an asset Update(UpdateArgs),
-    // Provide utility operations on a token Utility(UtilityArgs),
+    // Authorizes the use of a token
+    Use(UseArgs),
     // Verifies creator/collection for an asset
     Verify(VerifyArgs),
 }